Self-management programs are led by peer leaders, many living with chronic conditions themselves.

 Still interested and willing to attend a peer leader training?

-If you are interested in training to become a volunteer peer leader, please fill out the application below and a member from our team will be in contact with you to discuss future training opportunities.
+If you are interested in training to become a volunteer peer leader, please fill out the expression of interest below and a member from our team will be in contact with you to discuss next steps.